 GRE Quantitative Practice Questions — Quantitative Comparison Format

-NOTE: On the actual GRE exam, each Quantitative Reasoning section will include several questions in this format.
-They'll be mixed with multiple-choice and Numeric Entry questions.
+NOTE: During the actual exam, each Quantitative Reasoning section will include several questions in this format, mixed with questions in three other basic formats.

-- This is not a timed test.
-But if you want to simulate timed testing conditions, limit yourself to 1¾ minutes per question, on average.
+Scroll down each page for an explanatory answer to the question at hand.
+The link to Directions returns you to this page.
+This is not a timed test.
+But if you want to simulate GRE testing conditions, limit yourself to 1¾ minutes per question, on average.

 TEST DIRECTIONS — QUANTITATIVE COMPARISON